Is Portland, Oregon Housing Market Inventory Declining in 2023?

 In This Article

-Portland Housing Market Supply Rose in 2022
+Portland Housing Market Supply Dropped in 2023, Though May Rise in 2024

 During the second half of 2020 and all throughout 2021, the Portland-area real estate market experienced a sharp decline in the number of homes for sale.
 This was largely driven by a pandemic-fueled migratory shift and resulting surge in home-buying activity.